 Commercial land uses include State Forest, extensive woodchip plantations and many forms of agriculture - from some of Australia's most renowned vineyards through cattle and sheep grazing to extensive broad-acre cropping and meat production areas.
-The woodlands on the eastern end of the Link comprise more than 16 million hectares of unallocated land including areas under pastoral lease, and also contain one of the world's great mineral rich provinces which currently supports over 340 working mines.
-A large section of these woodlands is within the Ngadju Native Title Claim, which has been recognised by the Federal Court.
+The woodlands on the eastern end of the Link comprise more than 16 million hectares.
+As one of the world's great mineral rich provinces the woodlands currently support over 340 working mines.
+A large section of these woodlands is held as Exclusive Native Title Claim by the Ngadju people.

 A stunning array of Eucalypt nuts courtesy of Peter Luscombe.
 Photo Amanda Keesing.